Weston, West Virginia

-Weston is a city in Lewis County, West Virginia, United States.
+Weston is a city in and the county seat of Lewis County, West Virginia, United States.
 The population was 3,943 at the 2020 census.
-It is the county seat of Lewis County, and home to the Museum of American Glass in West Virginia and the Trans-Allegheny Lunatic Asylum.
+It is home to the Museum of American Glass in West Virginia and the Trans-Allegheny Lunatic Asylum.

 History

 Weston was founded in 1818 as Preston; the name was changed to Fleshersville soon after, and then to Weston in 1819.
 The city was incorporated in 1846.

 Weston is the site of the former Trans-Allegheny Lunatic Asylum, a psychiatric hospital and National Historic Landmark which has been mostly vacant since its closure in 1994 upon its replacement by the nearby William R. Sharpe Jr. Hospital.
-Jackson's Mill, a childhood home of Stonewall Jackson, is approximately four miles (6 km) north of Weston; it has been operated as a 4-H facility since the 1920s and is also the site of conference center operated by the West Virginia University Extension Service.
+Jackson's Mill, a childhood home of Stonewall Jackson, is approximately four miles (6 km) north of Weston; it has been operated as a 4-H facility since the 1920s and is also the site of a conference center operated by the West Virginia University Extension Service.
 It is listed on the National Register of Historic Places as the Jackson's Mill State 4-H Camp Historic District.

 Weston has two national historic districts: the Weston Downtown Historic District and Weston Downtown Residential Historic District.
 Other buildings on the National Register of Historic Places are the Jonathan M. Bennett House and the former Weston Colored School.